 Fusing two very different subject matters, the ArtScience Museum explores the relationship between art and science through a series of exciting and interactive exhibits.
 The museum has three permanent galleries – "Curiosity," "Inspiration" and "Expression" – and also hosts world-class touring exhibits, educational talks from the curators, and hands-on workshops suitable for all ages.
 With its environmentally-friendly functions and gorgeous design, the museum itself is a great achievement of the union of art and science.
 The ArtScience Museum is located in a white, lotus-shaped building connected to the Marina Bay Sands complex.

-They say that imitation is the highest form of flattery, and this little city-state has taken imitation to new heights.
-The Singapore Flyer, a local version of the London Eye, has been stirring up excitement within the country since its inauguration.
-A newer, more chic version of the Eye, the Flyer bursts with metropolitan glitz as its multi-colored lights dot the edge of the city-center.
+The Singapore Flyer, the Asian cousin of the London Eye, has been stirring up excitement within the country since its inauguration in 2008.
+Towering close to 165 meters (541 feet) above the city, the Flyer bursts with metropolitan glitz as its multi-colored lights dot the edge of the city-center.
 This Ferris Wheel is ornamented with huge cabins from where visitors appreciate the cityscape.
 Touted to be one of the highest in the world, the Singapore Flyer affords a breathtaking aerial view of the Malay Archipelago, which offers incredible scenery that includes the tropical landscapes of nearby islands.
 Embodying the increasing cosmopolitan vigor of Singapore, the Flyer is a magnificent canopy bathed in substantial design and architectural excellence.

 Awash with scents and sights reminiscent of the subcontinent, this is a microcosm of India where every imaginable Indian product can be found: trinkets, sarees, spices, sweetmeats, nose studs, flower garlands and anything else that an Indian household needs.
 Traces of Hinduism are found everywhere, from the elaborate temples to wall calendars with pictures of Hindu deities.
 On Sundays, Indian locals and foreign workers flock to the streets of Little India to eat, chat, shop and worship.
 Hard though it is to walk through the crowds, this is a unique spectacle you should not miss.